meel-hd/weblate/docs/contributing/tests.rst

 Local testing
 +++++++++++++

 Before running test, please ensure test dependencies are installed.
-This can be done by ``pip install -e .[test]``.
+This can be done by ``uv pip install -e .[test]``.

 Testing using pytest
 ~~~~~~~~~~~~~~~~~~~~